rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 The `StringList` class is declared to contain only `String` elements, so it uses `String` as the type argument of the base type.
 Any function from the subclass substitutes this proper type instead of `T`.
 That means, instead of `fun get(Int): T`, you have a signature `fun get(Int): String`.

 The `ArrayList` class defines its own type parameter `T` and specifies that as a type argument of the superclass.
-Note that `T` in `ArrayList<T>` is not the same as in `List<T>`—it’s a new type parameter, and it doesn’t need to have the same name.
+Note that `T` in `ArrayList<T>` is not the same as in `List<T>`—it’s a new type parameter, and it doesn't need to have the same name.

 A class can even refer to itself as a type argument.
 Classes implementing the `Comparable` interface are the classical example of this pattern.
 Any comparable element must define how to compare it with objects of the same type: